jamesdx/dove-accelerator/docs/business reuqirement/The Software Development Lifecycle- An Agile and DevOps Approach.md

 ### The Software Development Lifecycle: An Agile and DevOps Approach

 This document outlines the typical workflow and responsibilities of a software delivery team throughout the entire software development lifecycle (SDLC), from the initial customer engagement to the ongoing maintenance and operation of the deployed system, emphasizing Agile and DevOps principles.
+It also describes the architectural artifacts and their placement.

 **Core Principles:**

-*   **Agile:** Iterative development, collaboration, customer feedback, adaptability.
+*   **Agile:** Iterative development, collaboration, customer feedback, adaptability, value driven.
-*   **DevOps:** Automation, continuous delivery, collaboration between development and operations, shared responsibility.
+*   **DevOps:** Automation, continuous delivery, collaboration between development and operations, shared responsibility, security in mind, monitor the system.

 **Phase 1: Requirements and Inception (Agile Focus)**